-|UNH, Dartmouth College, UMaine ice core drill site on the Mt.
+UNH, Dartmouth College, UMaine ice core drill site on the Mt.
 Hunter plateau in Denali National Park, Alaska.
 The drill site is in the middle of the photograph, just left of the sun-shade line on the snow and a mile from UNH scientist Cameron Wake in the foreground.
 Peaks from left to right are Mt.
 Foraker, Mt.
 Hunter, and Denali.
-Photo by Seth Campbell-UMaine.|
+Photo by Seth Campbell-UMaine.

 “We recovered two 700-foot long ice cores from a glacier at 13,000 feet on Mount Hunter, the third highest peak in the Alaska Range and Denali’s closest neighbor,” says Wake, a research associate professor at the UNH Institute for the Study of Earth, Oceans, and Space Earth Systems Research Center (ESRC).
-“Analysis of these cores will allow us to fill a key gap in our understanding of climate change in central Alaska over the past 1,000 years.
+He adds, “Analysis of these cores will allow us to fill a key gap in our understanding of climate change in central Alaska over the past 1,000 years.

 An unusual lack of storms allowed the team to complete the ice core drilling and conduct an array of supporting field research quickly and efficiently.
 Alaska’s exceptionally warm summer this year also drew attention to the region’s shifting climate picture.